RakibRahman/design-patterns/AbstractFactoryPattern/abstract-factory.md

 - Introduces a lot of interfaces and classes, which can feel heavy for small use cases.

 Quick Example:
-Instead of creating music files directly, we delegate the job to specific factories (MP3FileFactory, WAVFileFactory, FLACFileFactory).
+Instead of creating music files directly, we delegate the job to specific factories (AbstractFactoryPattern.MP3FileFactory, AbstractFactoryPattern.WAVFileFactory, AbstractFactoryPattern.FLACFileFactory).
-The client (main) just uses MusicFileFactory to get the right object — no need to know concrete classes.
+The client (BuilderPattern.AbstractFactoryPattern.FactoryPattern.main) just uses AbstractFactoryPattern.MusicFileFactory to get the right object — no need to know concrete classes.
 Adding a new format?
 Just plug in a new factory; the existing code stays untouched.